Applies To: WatchGuard Full Encryption

 - When you manage a drive with Full Encryption, at the end of the process, Full Encryption generates a recovery key and sends it to the WatchGuard server.

-For information about how to encrypt drives from the Full Encryption management UI, see Encryption Settings.
+For information about how to encrypt drives from the Full Encryption management UI, go to Encryption Settings.

 When Full Encryption applies encryption settings, a user might have to interact with managed computers to address these issues.